Bika ambon: Etymology

 Although the name contains the word "Ambon", the name of an island and its largest city, Bika ambon is widely known as the specialty cake of Medan in North Sumatra and is often brought as a gift by those who visited the city.
 The origins of bika ambon are not known; however, there is some speculation that they came to Medan through Ambonese traders, where the locals took a liking to it.

 Another popular explanation states that Bika Ambon derives its name from being first sold in Medan in Ambon street.
 Nowadays, Mojopahit Street, Medan Petisah is the most famous sales region of bika ambon in Medan, North Sumatra.
-There are at least 40 stores that sell this kind of cake.
+There are at least 40 stores on that street that sell this kind of cake.
+It is also sold in other locations in Indonesia, including the tax-free areas at many airports.

 Recently, bika ambon has become popular around Central Java, thanks to a few retail shops that sell various Indonesian traditional cakes.